Phillips Exeter Academy: Workshops

 The academy offers a number of workshops and conferences for secondary school educators.
 These include the Exeter Math Institute; the Exeter Humanities Institute; the Math, Science and Technology Conference; the Exeter Astronomy Conference; and the Shakespeare Conference.

 The "On Beyond Exeter" program offers one-week seminars for alumni.
 Most courses are held at the academy, but some meet in the locations central to the course's topic.

 Historical endeavors

 In 1952, Exeter, Andover, Lawrenceville, Harvard, Princeton and Yale published the study General Education in School and College: A Committee Report.
 The report recommended examinations that would place students after admission to college.
 This program evolved into the Advanced Placement Program.

 In 1965 Exeter became the second charter member (after Andover) of the School Year Abroad program.
 The program allows students to reside and study a foreign language abroad.

 In popular culture

 Several works are based on Exeter and portray the lives of its students.
-Many are written by alumni who disguise Exeter's name, but not its character, such as John Knowles and his novel A Separate Peace.
+Many are written by alumni who disguise Exeter's name, but not its character, such as the novels A Separate Peace by John Knowles and A Prayer for Owen Meany by John Irving.